shashank-sharma/facebook-comments/README.md

 3. Materialize CSS Framework
 4. Facebook Graph API (facebook-sdk)

 If you love this page then please press +1 button in the given website.
-It's like clapping for someone so you can press that button many times.
+It's like clapping for someone so you can press that button many times (Inspired by Medium).